Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays: Floquet engineering in ultracold molecules

-The form and coupling strengths of Hamiltonian~\eqref{eq:effModel_sum} are summarized in Tab.~\ref{tab:effCouplings}.
-Enforcing the constraints that hopping of~$\downarrow$- and $\uparrow$-particles should have equal amplitudes as well as equal magnetic XX~and YY~interactions, requires~$\tau_1=\tau_4$ and~$\tau_2=\tau_3$.
+We propose a sequence of microwave rotations that average to an effective Floquet time evolution under a \mbox{$t$\,--\,$J$~model} without hole-hole interaction~$V=0$, see Fig.~\ref{figSupp_Floquet_2level}b.
+The form and coupling strengths of Hamiltonian~\eqref{eq:effModel_sum} are summarized in Tab.~\ref{tab:effCouplings_noV}.
+Enforcing the constraints that hopping of~$\downarrow$- and $\uparrow$-particles should have equal amplitudes as well as equal magnetic XX~and YY~interactions constrains the time steps in the Floquet evolution.
 Therefore, we obtain the following set of equations: